exoplatform/exo-documentation/docs/Customizing_site.rst

 --------------------

 eXo Platform allows to create new skins.
-New skins are based on the **Default** skin.
-The difference between creating a new skin compared to customizing an existing skin is that the new skin is available besides the Default skin, so a site can use the new skin while another site still use the Default skin.
+New skins are based on the **Enterprise** skin.
+The difference between creating a new skin compared to customizing an existing skin is that the new skin is available besides the Enterprise skin, so a site can use the new skin while another site still use the Enterprise skin.

 In order to create a new skin, process as follows: